onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 You only get one chance so do not miss your chance to blow because this opportunity goes once in a lifetime

-Betting against elon
-Unless he pivots and adopts the future of identity and content addressing as an open protocol

-Multiple Personality Dis NW Order
-Democratic aggregation and synthesis of diverse expressions, opinions & quotes And this book is the first version of it
-The aggregation and synthesis of diversity

-NWO as a service

 roles based leadership vs position based leadership - idea from hierarchy in the forest?

 Real feminism is about giving females access to the lever of morality